Every piece of software I’ve ever designed is built around my belief in the resiliency of the middleman. Here’s why this belief is central to my work.

 - Wrong places: Situations requiring empathy.
 Scenarios where new problems emerge.

 Remember that the value in the middleman comes from smoothing out the process for buyers.
 Don’t let AI or machine learning to do that for you.

 5. Sales process, inventory, and marketing.
 In that order.

 Automotive sales is a three-legged stool: marketing, sales process and inventory.
 Dealers focus a lot on marketing and inventory but more often than not, sales process goes by the wayside.
 Sales process is messy.
 It’s hard to measure.
 It requires constant training and problem solving.
 Do it.
 It’s worth it.
 Sales process improvements reduce buyer frustration and improve dealership profitability.
-(Our sales optimization system, Tap, which supports better sales process adherence helps dealers improve their close rates by an average of 41%).
+(Foureyes sales optimization software, which supports better sales process adherence, helps dealers improve their close rates by an average of 41%).

 6. Disrupt your own experience

 Understand that you can be and need to be better.
 Disrupt your own organization before someone else does it for you.
 If you need to a lesson in how to manage this process, I learned this incredible exercise a few years ago for ways to find quick, creative and disruptive wins to build a better customer experience.
 I shared this exercise at my NADA session and I'm happy to share it with you too, if you send me an email at [email protected] with "NADA exercise" as the subject line.

 The exercise changed my life and has been instrumental in identifying areas where we can significantly improve our process and experience.
 I think you will find it helpful as well.